-Archaeologists state that what they found there was “one of the most significant finds in the past 50 years.”
+Archaeologists stated that what they had found there was “one of the most significant finds in the past 50 years.”

 The town on the shores of the Galilee, founded in Hellenistic times, was a prosperous, thriving fishing village by the time the Romans invaded the Galilee in 67 AD.
 At one time, it was large enough to have had stone-paved streets and an elaborate first-century synagogue, but the village had tragically fallen into ruin in the centuries after Christ through religious upheavals, military conquests, and the vicissitudes of time.

 It was only after a Catholic priest from Spain had a vision of opening a religious retreat center on the site of ancient Magdala in 2009 that the ancient town was uncovered, as the earth was excavated for it.

 Spectacular mosaics, coins showing Jesus-like figure teaching, found at Magdala

 Not realizing the site was nearly on top of the ancient city, construction workers immediately ran into stone walls and passageways that were part of the town’s state-of-the art fish processing facility.
 With stone-lined tanks that had fresh running water coursing through them, they were once at the heart of Galilee town’s bustling fish market.

 Just finding those walls with their perfectly-designed tanks would have been an archaeological find in and of itself, but, when archaeologists began their systematic excavations, they found a treasure that stunned them in its import.